tedinski/talks/OOPSLA-2017/slides.md

 \vspace{1pt}

-- What kinds of extensions are possible?
+- What kinds of extensions can we build?
-- 2nd/3rd order effect of restrictions:
-    - What kinds of extensions can't we build?
+- What kinds of extensions can't we build for plain C?
-    - What changes to the C host are we motivated to build?
+- What host language modifications allow for more kinds of extensions?

 ## The example again

 ## More extensions

-- What should we put here?
+- Halide
+- Sqlite
+- Tensor/matrix/vector
+- Go concurrency
+- Matlab FFI
+- Templates

 ## Effects of restrictions